prople/paper/the-prople-paper/v1.0.0/introduction.md

 All of these components already been provided by current institutions or tech companies.
 Their software already provide solutions for the social, business and finance activities and assets, by providing their own *Identity Management*.

-If an user want to interact with some digital platforms or networks, for whatever reasons, either for social or business activities, the first thing they have to do is to create their *unique identity* on that platforms or netowrks.
+If an user want to interact with some digital platforms or networks, for whatever reasons, either for social or business activities, the first thing they have to do is to create their *unique identity* on that platforms or networks.
 All of user's activities and assets, will belongs to their *identity* registered on that specific platforms.
 If an user need to access two or more platforms or networks, it means they have to create their *identity* on those platforms, one by one.
 This is the reason why we have the open standards for the *identity management* like `OpenID`.